 Given it is essentially the aggregation and analysis of data to provide a scored prediction, the same process of verification could be extended to things such as scoring publication or journalist bias.
 RedPen, a blockchain news aggregator, uses blockchain technology to The users can view the journalist's identity and analyse whether the information shared is accurate or not based on the reputation of the journalist or the agency.

-and many more checks and safeguards would be required to create something that is truly reliable.
+Machine learning could potentially make this process even more streamlined, as data points are analysed and patterns determined automatically, without human intervention.
+However, crowd verification is still nascent, and many more checks and safeguards would be required to create something that is truly reliable.

 While news verification technology continues to develop, a decentralized blockchain is a good starting point as a trustworthy mediator in helping to identify fraudulent actors, combat fake news as well as facilitate an environment that enables people to express their views with credible sources.
 If anything, it’ll also give governments one less reason for censorship.